 Jeff received his undergraduate degree in Anthropology from the University of Colorado in Boulder, and his Masters as a Physician Assistant at Drexel University in Philadelphia.
 Jeff currently resides in Boulder with his wife, Merry Beth, son Jace, and dog Tucker.

 PMIWDC holds dinner meetings periodically in Crystal City to provide an alternate metro-accessible location for those who can not attend the Fairview Park dinner meetings.

-The Hyatt Regency is just under a mile walk from the Crystal City Metro.
-If you would like to drive, ehe Hyatt offers PMIWDC attendees a $13 discounted parking rate on valet parking.
+The Westin Crystal City is adjacent to the Crystal City Metro Station.
+The Westin Crystal City offers a $10 discounted parking rate on self parking for our event.
 There are also several public parking garages in the area.

 PMIWDC's Monthly Dinner meetings are held monthly in either the Fairview Park Marriott location or the alternate Crystal City location.
 Members and Non-Members are welcome to join us for the best speakers and networking the Washington DC area has to offer.

 The presentations delivered before (PM Tools) and after (Keynotes) monthly dinner meetings are educational and informative to those professionals operating in the field of project management and functioning in leadership roles in industry and government.
 Each event will present specific learning points, unique to the presenter's area of expertise and the subject matter discussed while directly relating to improving the practice of managing projects and leading others.
 Both the PM Tools session and the monthly dinner meeting are worth 1 Professional Development Unit (PDU) each to certified PMPs.

 If this will be your first time attending a dinner meeting, be sure to read about the event schedule, costs, and cancellation policies.